firoyj/firoyj.github.io/_posts/2023-11-29-perpetual-contracts.md

 ## Contribution

  I worked closely with the Infinix product manager and engineers on the following:

-- Planning scope and structure of the documentation, including gaps analysis
+- Planned scope and structure of the documentation, including gaps analysis
-- Initiating Docs-as-code processes in GitHub
+- Initiated Docs-as-code processes in GitHub
+- Collaborated with key engineers to prepare documentation for an external audit
-- Documentating processes and tutorials
+- Documentated processes and tutorials
 - Collaborated with engineers on Software Development Plan (SDP)
-- Curating and editing internal knowledge base
+- Curated and edited internal knowledge base
-- Collaborating with key engineers to prepare documentation for an external audit

 ## Impact

+- My work to simplify the format and language of the technical details enabled the auditors to better carry out their assessments
 - Clear documentation streamlined collaboration, improving efficiency and facilitating a more thorough testing process.
 - Maintenance procedures were enhanced, enabling easier codebase updates and issue resolution.
 - The onboarding process for new team members became more efficient,